NikoBiele/RayTraceHeatTransfer.jl/README.md

 maxIter = 100
 relTol = 1e-3
 # the outputs are the steady state temperature and flux distribution
+# Tw and Tg are the wall and gas temperatures respectively.
+# Gw and Gg are the wall and gas incident fluxes respectively, per unit area or unit volume
 Tw, Tg, Gw, Gg, iter_count, Grelabs = steadyStateRigorous(mesh1,FSS,FSG,FGS,FGG,
                                                         fixWalls,epsw_vec,kappa,maxIter,relTol,
                                                         Tw_init,Tg_init);